johnpaulada/guides/src/pages/software-engineering/trampolining/index.md

 const trampolinedFactorial = trampoline(fact)
 ```

-Then just call `trampolinedFactorial()` with the values you'd use for the new `fact()` function.
+After that, just call `trampolinedFactorial()` with the values you would use for the new `fact()` function.
 Example:

 ```javascript
 trampolinedFactorial(10000, 1) /// Infinity
 ```

 ### Why this works
-Returning a function allows instead of the value, allows us to keep calling the function repeatedly until it doesn't return a function, which means that the base case has been reached and a definite answer was discovered.
-We can do this by using an iterative looping method, checking whether the type of the value returned is still a function.
+Returning a function allows instead of the value, allows you to keep calling the function repeatedly until it does not return a function, which means that the base case has been reached and a definite answer was discovered.
+You can do this by using an iterative looping method, checking whether the type of the value returned is still a function.
 It just keeps bouncing on and on until you finish, hence the name *trampolining*.

-#### More Information:
+#### Sources
 - <a href='https://blog.logrocket.com/using-trampolines-to-manage-large-recursive-loops-in-javascript-d8c9db095ae3' target='_blank' rel='nofollow'>Using trampolines to manage large recursive loops in JavaScript</a>